-11.4 Mount Guidelines of the Skill Levels
+8.5 Mount Guidelines of the Skill Levels

-11.4.1 General
+8.5.1 General

-- 11.4.1.1 For Level 3 and above, riders may not count their left and right foot mounts as different mounts. - 11.4.1.2 Each mount the rider uses for a level must be different.
-Different can be defined as a totally different mount, or a considerably harder variation on the same mount. - 11.4.1.3 The rider must declare his or her mount before being able to perform to the tester. - 11.4.1.4 If a rider falls during the first attempt of the mount and/or ending, the rider must use that mount (and ending) for the second attempt. - 11.4.1.5 The rider MUST end the mount by sitting on the seat with both feet on the pedals and riding a minimum of 3 revolutions.
-For mounts that end in skills besides riding, the rider must do at least three revolutions, idles, or hops in the mounted position, and then end by sitting on the seat with both feet on the pedals and riding a minimum of three revolutions. - 11.4.1.6 For Level 3 and above, riders must use the mounts clearly defined in section 11.5.2 of the IUF Rulebook.
+- For Level 3 and above, riders may not count their left and right foot mounts as different mounts. - The rider must declare his or her mount before being able to perform to the tester. - If a rider falls during the first attempt of the mount and/or ending, the rider must use that mount (and ending) for the second attempt. - The rider must end the mount by sitting on the seat with both feet on the pedals and riding a minimum of 3 revolutions.
+For mounts that end in skills besides riding, the rider must do at least three revolutions, idles, or hops in the mounted position, and then end by sitting on the seat with both feet on the pedals and riding a minimum of three revolutions. - For Level 3 and above, riders must use the mounts clearly defined in section 8.5.2 of the IUF Rulebook.
 No other mounts will be permitted by the IUF for reason of accurate and consistent level testing.
-In addition, a rider may use a more difficult mount than the level he/she is testing for (i.e. mount to hop on wheel may be used for Level 4). - 11.4.1.7 For Level 7 and above, riders must mount to a skill defined in section 11.5.2 of the IUF Rulebook.
-No other mounts or skills will be accepted.
+In addition, a rider may use a more difficult mount than the level he/she is testing for (i.e. mount to hop on wheel may be used for Level 4). - For Level 7 and above, riders must mount to a skill defined in section 8.5.2 of the IUF Rulebook.
+No other mountsor skills will be accepted.

-11.4.2 Mounts for Level 3 and above
+8.5.2 Mounts for Level 3 and above

 A testing rider is required to choose his/her mounts for Level 3 and above from the list below.
 No other mount variations will be accepted by the IUF.
 All selected mounts may be used once per test, but for Level 7 and above the ending skill may be repeated (i.e. wheel walk, 1 foot, seat in front, etc.).
-Definitions for these mounts can be found in the Standard Skill portion, section 7, of the IUF Rulebook.
+Definitions for these mounts can be found in the Standard Skill portion, section 3.42, of the IUF Rulebook.

-• Standard mount
+- Standard mount

-· Back mount
+- Back mount

-Rolling mountJump mount
+- Rolling mount

-• Side mount
+- Side mount

-• Reverse side mount
+- Reverse side mount

+- Jump mount